 The memory is symbolic of Marina Picasso’s relationship with her grandfather.
 She says that her mother scrounged for meager handouts from the Picasso family to support her children after her brief marriage to the artist’s son.
 Marina, her brother, and both her parents were repeatedly shunned and mistreated by the great artist and his family throughout her life, she says.
 Marina’s brother, Pablito, killed himself a few days after being barred from their grandfather’s 1973 funeral by the artist’s second wife.

 Decades later, Marina Picasso, now 64, owns about 10,000 original pieces of Picasso art—including an estimated 300 paintings—having inherited about a fifth of her grandfather’s estate, including his French villa.
 And the decisions she is making about that art is raising both concern and excitement in different quarters of the art world.

-For years, Marina Picasso relied on a trusted art dealer to help her sell her grandfather’s artwork to support herself and various charities, writes Carvajal.
-After the dealer’s death in 2008, Picasso sold several works of art through auction houses.
+For years, Marina Picasso relied on a trusted art dealer to help her sell her grandfather’s artwork to support herself and various charities write Carvajal.
+After the dealer’s death in 2008, Picasso sold several works of art through various auction houses.

-Now Picasso says she intends to sell many of the artworks she owns privately in order to fund her philanthropy.
-The revelation is sparking alarm among many that she will “flood the market and depress prices” for Picassos, according to the Times.
+Now Picasso says she intends to sell many of the artworks she owns privately in order to fund her philanthropic efforts.
+The revelation is sparking alarm among many that she will “flood the market and depress prices” for Picasso’s artwork, according to the Times.